gao-hongnan/omniverse/omniverse/computer_science/type_theory/03-subsumption.md

 subclasses extend superclasses in a manner that does not compromise the functionality and integrity of the superclass.

-Following the Liskov Substitution Principle, let's explore the criteria that define a valid subtype relationship.
+Understanding (at least the definition) of the LSP serves as a precursor to understanding subsumption in type theory.

 ## Subsumption